uptech/engineering/content/docs/tools/git-patch-stack/index.md

 top = false
 +++

-Over the years we have determined that there are some pretty serious issues/drawbacks with how people classicly think of pull requests and the concept of **feature branches**, which seemingly & incorrectly have be intangibly linked for some time.
+Over the years we have determined that there are some pretty serious issues/drawbacks with how people classicly think of pull requests and the concept of **feature branches**, which seemingly & incorrectly have been intangibly linked for some time.
 Specifically, we have identified that the use of the feature branch concept tends to:

 * promote non-logical commits, prohibiting certain Git functionalities (bisect, etc.) from working & making **valuable** peer review impossible
 * promote extremely large pull requests, making **valuable** peer reviews impossible & time consuming
-* promote lack of care around structuring commits which ofter results in people leaving WIP commits in pull requests
+* promote lack of care around structuring commits which often results in people leaving WIP commits in pull requests
 * have extremely heavy overhead in managing feature branches that depend on other feature branches
 * often make the Git tree (history) extremely difficult to read & reason about